Give anything on your machine a secure public link in one command. HTTP, TCP, TLS,

-No port forwarding.
+forwarding.
 No router config.
-No exposed IPs.
-One command and you're live.
+No exposed IP.

 Some tunnel services inspect your traffic by default.
 Others hide what runs on your